About DirectMed DPC

 It has become clear to him the trend in healthcare is constantly toward higher costs, lower quality, more fragmentation of care (excessive referrals), and less time with patients.
 He joined DirectMed DPC to combat this disturbing trend, because he believes that the direct primary care model allows him real time and relationship with patients that naturally leads to higher quality care.

 Outside of medicine, his priority is his wife, son, family, and friends.
 He loves cooking, meditation, audiobooks, and any activity that immerses him in the natural world, especially gardening and fermenting foods.

-Patient Care Liaison
+Patient Care Navigator

 Raiza has had a knack for innovation and initiative her whole life.
 Inspired by her desire to help out others, she ventured to telemedicine and decided that it is time to level up.
 From being a clinical nurse, she became a clinical care support staff and assisted visiting doctors in the care of patients.

 Being a clinical care support staff to these doctors in this kind of setup made her exceptional in the following aspects multitasking, communication, flexibility, and new learnings.
 Her keen attention to detail is also outstanding.
 Receiving verbal orders and relaying them to parties concerned is one of her best tools along with supervising a small group of clinical care support staff who have that same responsibility as hers for other providers.